SparseLinearAlgebra/la-rpq/Datasets/RPQBench/README.md

 # For preparing the dataset for RPQ-matrix and MillenniumDB see the corresponding Databases dir.
 ```

-Queries are all paths.
-For evaluating single-source/single destination benchmarks you need to explicitly specify the sources.
+Original queries are all paths.
+For evaluating single-source/single destination benchmarks we generate random sources and destinations.

 ```
-# Remove prefixes from the original queries.
+# Generate a set of queries
-./deprefix-sparql ./sparql-queries.txt > ./sparql-queries-trunc.txt
+./gen-queries ./sparql-queries-templates.txt rpqbench-trunc.nt > rpqbench-queries.txt
 # Convert queries to a set of Matrix-Market files.
-./sparql-to-fa ./sparql-queries-trunc.txt ./rpqbench-mm ./rpqbench-queries
+./sparql-to-fa ./rpqbench-queries.txt ./rpqbench-mm ./rpqbench-queries
 ```